History, tourist information, and nearby accommodation

 The Jacobites routed the government troops, but at a terrible cost; some 800 Highlanders were killed, and Viscount Dundee mortally wounded.
 The success of the Jacobite cause was short-lived, however, for the government won a comprehensive victory at the Battle of Dunkeld a month later, and the Jacobite supporters were scattered.

-One soldier fled the battle, pursued by his enemies.
+One government soldier named Donald McBane fled the battle, pursued by his enemies.
 He found his escape blocked by the swiftly flowing River Garry, so he flung his rifle aside, and leapt the gorge, from one bank to the other, at a point where rocks jutted from either side to narrow the channel.

 Killiecrankie is one of the most beautiful scenic areas I've visited in Scotland, particularly when the autumn chill turns the leaves of the trees lining the gorge a rainbow of reds, golds, and yellows.
 Add to that the poignancy of imagining this peaceful place as a bloody battlefield, and the sheer drama of the Soldier's Leap and you have a wonderful visitor experience.

-It is very easy to access Soldier's Leap from the visitor centre, but I can highly recommend taking the riverside walk to Garry Bridge.
-On the way, you pass a memorial to Brigadier Barthold Balfour, a government leader who was killed during the battle.
+It is very easy to access Soldier's Leap from the visitor centre and will take no more than 10 minutes.
+If you are feeling more energetic I can highly recommend taking the longer riverside walk to Garry Bridge.

 The route takes you over a narrow suspension bridge high above the river, and the views are spectacular.
 Garry Bridge itself is popular as a venue for bungee jumping, and you can often watch intrepid jumpers, or join in if you're feeling like a bit of extra excitement!

-If you are feeling energetic you can extend the walk another 20 minutes to the Linn of Tummel, where the River Tummel meets the River Garry at a series of waterfalls.
-Do, please wear good waterproof footwear - or at least mud proof, for even in dry weather there can be patches of mud along the forest trails.
+If you are still feeling energetic you can extend the walk another 20 minutes to the Linn of Tummel, another National Trust for Scotland property, where the River Tummel meets the River Garry at a series of waterfalls.
+Do, please wear good waterproof footwear - or at least mud-proof, for even in dry weather there can be patches of mud along the forest trails.

 There are guided walks from the visitor centre from Easter to October, but the woodland trails are open all year round.